wenceslasdk/data-science-2/README.md

 The following instructions will guide you to set-up everything needed to run the course code.
 Long story short, we use virtual environment managed by poetry running on python3.10 to install all dependencies from the lock file provided.

+For Mac users with M1, M2 or M3 chip: scroll down for separate instructions.

 ### 1) Get the course repository

 - fork the repository e.g. by clicking 'Fork' on the repository page [repository page], use the default 'data-science-2' name for your version of the repository